About Gastric Sleeve Surgery

 Blog post – achieving gastric sleeve success

-The key differentiator between different surgeons and programs is the surgeon’s/program’s record of actual patient outcomes.* By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of patient outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field (our outcomes, our program).*
+Dr. Oliak has always prioritized achieving the best possible outcomes for his patients.
+By always prioritizing excellent surgery (watch gastric sleeve operation) and high-quality patient education/follow-up/support (our program), Dr. Oliak has established a long record of gastric sleeve patient outcomes – weight loss results, complication rates – that rank among the best in the weight loss surgery field (our outcomes).*

 How Does Sleeve Gastrectomy Work?